 About Kim Reid

-Kim is an experienced commercial litigator.
-He advises corporates, banks and financial institutions and professional services firms in Corporations Act and securities litigation, takeovers and transactional disputes, class actions, financial services litigation, contractual disputes and insolvencies.
+Kim is an experienced commercial litigator and is Allens' Sector Leader, Banks & Financial Institutions.
+He advises corporates and banks in Corporations Act and securities litigation, takeovers and transactional disputes, class actions, financial services litigation, contractual disputes and insolvencies.

 He has deep expertise in the financial services and resources sectors.
-He has led the court approval process in a number of high profile M&A deals involving schemes of arrangement, including the acquisition of Asciano Limited for $9.05 billion, the acquisition of Recall Holdings Limited by Iron Mountain, Equifax Inc's acquisition of the Veda Group, the merger of Federation Centres and Novion Property Group, the acquisition of Foster's Group by SABMiller, Wesfarmers' acquisition of the Coles Group and News Corporation's scheme to effect 're-incorporation' in the United States.
+He has led the court approval process in a number of high profile M&A deals involving schemes of arrangement, including the acquisition of Westfield Corporation by Unibail-Rodamco; the acquisition of Foster's Group by SABMiller; Wesfarmers' acquisition of the Coles Group and News Corporation's scheme to effect 're-incorporation' in the United States.

-Kim was a Co-Editor of our Annual Review of Insolvency & Restructuring Law for many years and has acted for lenders, borrowers, insolvency practitioners and auditors involved in a number of significant corporate collapses, including TEN Network, Forge Group, Griffin Coal, Great Southern, LIFT Capital, Emu Brewery, Westpoint, Firepower, Sons of Gwalia, HIH, One.Tel, Henry Walker Eltin and ION Limited.
+Kim was a Co-Editor of our Annual Review of Insolvency & Restructuring Law for many years and has acted for lenders, borrowers, insolvency practitioners and auditors involved in a number of significant corporate collapses and restructurings.

 Kim's recent matters include acting for:

-- ANZ and the receivers of Forge Group in connection with multi-pronged litigation commenced by GE and APR Energy in Australia and the United States.
+- ANZ and the receivers of Forge Group in connection with multi-pronged litigation commenced by GE and APR Energy in Australia, the United States and the UK

 - Banking syndicates in connection with restructuring and work-outs for borrowers.

-Kim is admitted to practice in New South Wales and Western Australia.
-He is a member of the AMPLA (the Resources and Energy Law Association) and the Insolvency and Reconstruction Law Committee of the Law Council of Australia.
+Kim is admitted to practice in New South Wales and Western Australia, and is a member of AMPLA (the Resources and Energy Law Association).